jkunze/n2t-eggnog/t/n2t/e/about.rst

 N2T.net (Name-to-Thing) is a "resolver," a kind of server that specializes in *indirection* by forwarding most incoming requests to other servers.
-N2T works mainly with HTTP, similar to URL shorteners like bit.ly, but its name was inspired by the general URN mapping operations N2R, N2L, and N2C envisioned in 1997 (`RFC 2168`_).
+N2T works mainly with HTTP, somewhat similar to URL shorteners like bit.ly.
+Its name was inspired by a suite of URN mapping operations, N2R, N2L, and N2C envisioned in 1997 (`RFC 2168`_).

+N2T arose out of demand for a global ARK (Archival Resource Key) resolver.
+A resolver really just does table lookup given a string, but rather than creating yet another silo in the DOI/Handle/PURL mold and making lookups fail except for certain parts of the alphabet -- which would be artificial, exclusionary, and extra work -- designers followed basic principles of openness to create something general-purpose and scheme-agnostic.
+The result is a resolver for over 900 types of identifier, including ARKs, DOIs, Handles, PURLs, URNs, ORCIDs, ISSNs, etc.

 The main use of N2T is for "persistent identifiers."
 An archive or publisher who gives out content links (URLs) starting with n2t.net doesn't need to